gofractally/psibase/rust/psibase/README.md

 `psibase` is a library and command-line tool for interacting with psibase networks.
-Used by sys admins and non-Rust devs.

-See `psibase --help` for details.
+See `psibase --help` for CLI usage details.
 See [rust docs](docs.rs/psibase) for library usage details.